aralce/irrigation_system/Design/SRS.md

 ###### 3.2.11.2 *Description:* In low consumption only alarm system and communication system are active.
 Secondary power system can be active for a week.
 ##### 3.2.12 CONTROL_UNIT-FR1
 ###### 3.2.12.1 *Requeriment:* For each electrovalve the system can irrigate the irrigation zone with a monthly calendar.
 ###### 3.2.12.2 *Description:* On the calendar the user can select the day and starting hour.
-The time of irrigation is expresed as minutes or as liters.
+The time of irrigation is expresed as minutes.
 ##### 3.2.13 CONTROL_UNIT-FR2
 ###### 3.2.12.1 *Requeriment:* The user can manually irrigate an irrigation zone ONLY if there is no connection with server.
 The manual irrigation has priority over calendar irrigation.
 ##### 3.2.14 CONTROL_UNIT-FR3